-1. Place a stand under the engine to raise the front wheel off the ground.

-Securely support the vehicle so that there is no danger of it falling over.

-2. Hold the lower ends of the front fork legs and try to move them forward and backward.
+- Place a stand under the engine to raise the front wheel off the ground.
+(See page 7-33 for more information.)
+WARNING!
+To avoid injury, securely support the vehicle so there is no danger of it falling over.
+[EWA10751] - 2.
+Hold the lower ends of the front fork legs and try to move them forward and backward.
 If any free play can be felt, have a Yamaha dealer check or repair the steering.